ansys/pymechanical/doc/source/getting_started/wsl.rst

 View all forwards
 -----------------

-You can use this PowerShell command to view all forwards:
+This command allows you to view all forwards:

 .. code:: pwsh